 Five Ways – Check Before Writing Workers Comp Premium Checks

 The attorney and risk manager both were astounded that their new clients were just writing Workers Comp checks without even questioning the basis.
-I had said that some companies, even self insureds, look at Workers Comp as a tax.
+I had said that some companies, even self-insured, look at Workers Comp as a tax.
 The checks are written as a way of doing business.

 The two large companies were not regionally specific.
 One was in Florida and the other was in Illinois.
-I thought I would quickly cover how to stop just writing checks for Workers Comp.
-I had written on this subject numerous times in the past.
+I thought I would quickly cover how to stop just writing checks for Workers’ Comp.
+I have written on this subject numerous times in the past.

 The top five methods in my opinion are: